 The upper half of the TLC2272 op-amp inverts the dump load control signal, and acts as a buffer for driving the high intensity red LED.
 The LED turns on when the battery reaches the full setpoint.
 The LED does not waste any useful charging power since it only turns on when the battery is full, this is a useful feature since this charge controller is designed for low power systems.

 It should be possible to modify this circuit to run at more than 1 Amp, although your author has not tried this.
-Higher current operation would mainly be useful as a wind generator regulator, a series-mode controller such as the SCC3 is a better choice for higher current PV systems.
+A series-mode controller such as the SCC3 is a better choice for higher current PV systems.
 Higher current operation would require replacing the 1N5818 diode, the dump resistor and IRFD110 MOSFET with higher power components.
-The dump load resistor should be tuned as above to keep the battery voltage below the full point.
+The value of the dump load resistor should be adjusted, as explained below, to keep the battery voltage below the full point.

 Caution should be used when constructing high power versions of the circuit.
 If any of the components in the shunt circuit were to open up, the battery could become overcharged and may even rupture or explode.
 Experimenters assume all liability for their work, be careful out there.